Calendula

 History and Folklore

 Throughout history, calendula has been valued for more than its striking yellow and orange flowers.
-Ancient Egyptians used the petals in religious ceremonies, while Greeks and Romans incorporated them into elaborate feasts as both garnish and flavor enhancer1.
+Ancient Egyptians used the petals in religious ceremonies.
+Greeks and Romans incorporated them into elaborate feasts as both garnish and flavor enhancer1.
 Medieval cooks discovered that dried petals could substitute for expensive saffron, earning calendula the nickname “poor man’s saffron.”

 marigold, flower, blossom